Made to Order: Discovering monotonic temporal changes via self-supervised video ordering: Experiments

 \subsection{Video datasets}

-To leverage the inherent temporal information in videos, specifically, we sample a sequence from a video, shuffle the frames, then train the model with the original ordering as groundtruth.
-This approach enables the attribution map to identify temporally coherent changes that contribute to the ordering while disregarding other changes.
-Our study explores various sequence types across multiple domains, each with distinct cues of interest, which we summarize in Table~\ref{tab:results} and illustrate with sample sequences in Figure~\ref{fig:dset}.
+To leverage the inherent temporal information in videos, we sample a sequence from a video, shuffle the frames, then train the model with the original ordering as groundtruth.
+This enables the attribution map to identify monotonic changes that contribute to the ordering while disregarding other changes.
+Our study explores sequences across multiple domains, each with distinct cues of interest, which we summarize in Table~\ref{tab:results} and illustrate sample sequences in Figure~\ref{fig:dset}.

 \textbf{Dynamic random dot stereograms} are a type of image sequence that features a box of random dots moving smoothly over a background of random dots, originally used as a pair to demonstrate stereoscopic motion~\cite{neff1985electronics}.
 While the individual images may appear random, the box is visible when viewed in sequence.
 We generate a synthetic dataset of controllable dynamic random dot stereograms~(Dynamic RDS) to test the model's ability to detect subtle relative cues.
 Since this a synthetic dataset, we know the ground-truth of the box's motion, so can compare this with the predictions.